brimdata/zed/docs/language/overview.md

 ### 9.4 Order

-The order function changes the order of fields in its input to match the specified order, as field order is significant in Zed records, e.g.,
+The `order` function changes the order of fields in its input to match the order in the specified type, as field order is significant in Zed records, e.g.,
 ```mdtest-command
 zq -Z -I connection.zed "order(this, <connection>)" sample.json
 ```
-reorders the `client` and `server` fields to match the input but does nothing about the `uid` field as it is not in the _connection_ type:
+reorders the `client` and `server` fields to match the input but does nothing about the `uid` field as it is not in the `connection` type:
 ```mdtest-output
 {
     kind: "dns",